HEALTH & EDUCATION RELIEF ROUND-UP 2016:

 On the literacy and educational front, a doubling of our program footprint from two to four locations means that we are now able to reach at least twice as many students who can benefit from our tutoring services.
 Moreover, in addition to our six-week summer intensive, we have now launched our new, year-long pilot project to help eligible students prepare for the standardized exams.
 Students are nominated for enrollment on the basis of their assessed need, and are also provided with backpacks and other school supplies at no cost to their families.
 Classes are conducted by locally certified teachers who are screened and recruited by an independent agency contracted by HERO for this purpose.
 The response to this initiative thus far has been exceptionally robust.

 HERO is profoundly grateful to our volunteer experts and specialists, students, and other well-wishers for making 2016 yet another banner year for our organization and we look forward to your continued support of our efforts in the years ahead.

-*Dr. Collie Oudkerk is a practicing physician and President of the Health and Education Relief Organization (HERO).
+*Dr. Collie Oudkerk is a practicing physician and President of the Health and Educational Relief (HERO).